jonaslu/iamjonas/src/posts/2021/04/the-test-plan.md

 ---
 title: The test plan
 date: 2021-04-26
+summary: >
-summary: The tests are timing out again" someone yells.
+  "The tests are timing out again" someone yells.
 "Alright I'll bump them" you instinctively respond.
 Then you pause and feel uneasy.
 Is there another way?
 ---

 This is just between you and me, ok?
 I'm not comfortable with releasing code that's only been unit-tested.
 I've [preached at lengths](https://www.iamjonas.me/2020/11/how-to-own-code.html) on this blog on how being correct is the single most important thing for a developer.